israhassan1/PythonProject/README.md

 # pythonProject2

-A project to print parallelograms
+A project to print parallelograms.
-This code prompts the user for height and widht of the parallelogram and prints it out.
+This project prompts the user for height and widht of the parallelogram and prints it out.
 This was programmed as course submission for Introduction to Python.